willroberts/raven-shield-2020/README.md

 ### Multi-Player

 On September 4th 2016, Ubisoft shut down the authentication servers for Raven Shield.
 We use OpenRVS to point our clients at a new set of authentication servers so we can still play the game together.

+1. Install OpenRVS 1.4 (copy files in this repo for reference and link to upstream)

 ### Running a Server